 - Learn in a CSWE-Accredited Program

 The online, CSWE-accredited MSW curriculum weaves trauma and its impact on mental health into all coursework.
 This prepares clinical social workers to deliver culturally competent, evidence-based social work services.
-This focus has earned us a No. 2 ranking as a Top Online MSW Program by GraduatePrograms.com.
+This focus has earned us a Top ranking as an Online MSW Program by GraduatePrograms.com.
 To view the full 64-credit MSW curriculum, click here.